rangle/angular-training-slides/slides/src/content/ngrx.md

 1. Create [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth)
 1. [Separation of Concern](https://en.wikipedia.org/wiki/Separation_of_concerns) : Separation of Data and Logic
 1. Improve scalability by having things _react_ to events as opposed to caller dictating actions
-1. Reduce Complexity of Mental Map by promoting separation of responsibility between components
 1. Create a coherent framework so future developers will know how to add features by following convention
 1. [Uni-Directional Data Flow](http://redux.js.org/docs/basics/DataFlow.html) : Easy to reason about the interractions between actors